aballal/blocky-test/README.md

 [yarn]: https://yarnpkg.com/en/docs/install 'Never go full Facebook though'
 [tetris]: https://en.wikipedia.org/wiki/Tetris "You've played Tetris, right?"

-## Assumptions (Added by Akshatha Ballal)
+### Assumptions & Notes (Added by Akshatha Ballal)

+#### Assumptions

-Two blocks are connected if they share a side i.e. the block above, below, to the left and to the right of a given block.
-Blocks that only share a corner have not been considered as connected.
+Two blocks are connected if they share a side i.e. the block above, the block below, the block to the left or the block to the right of a given block.
+Blocks that only share a corner are not connected blocks.

+#### Notes

+Reduced the default grid from 10x10 to 5x5 for ease of testing.
+Besides, the example in README is also 5x5.

+Jest is acting weird.
+It silently hangs for a failed test which severly disrupted my ability to do strict TDD.
+Hence parts of the code have been developed through manual TDD using console.logs and finally writing the automated test.
+(Possibly related to https://github.com/facebook/jest/issues/6157).

+Ideally, attributes of a class should only be accesssed via getter and setter methods and not manipulated directly outside a class.
+However I don't see a straightforward way of making properties private and forcing accessing them only via getter and setter methods.
+Hence, I haven't changed the existing code that maniuplates colour of Block directly from BlockGrid.
+The extension to this work would be to see how acess restrictions can be achieved.